 The smart city concept describes the use of digital technology and data to promote performance and wellbeing, effectively respond to citywide and global challenges, and ensure that critical infrastructure and public services are more interactive.
 Rapid urbanization, ageing infrastructure, adoption of new technologies, need for improved quality of life, scarcity of resources and an increased focus on environmental sustainability are all placing demands on the operations of our cities and, in the face of diminishing public budgets, driving industry growth.
 According to a new white paper by ABI Research, implementation of smart city technologies could save enterprises, governments and citizens globally over US$5 trillion annually by 2022.4 IDC predicts that by 2019, 40% of local and regional governments will use the internet of things to turn infrastructure like roads, streetlights, traffic signals and refuse bins into assets instead of liabilities.5

 Adoption of open data, exploiting big data analytics, citizen engagement, cyber-physical systems and the IoT, cloud and edge computing, 3/4G evolution, 5G networking, social media and digital platforms, low-power WAN, machine learning and AI, robotics and drones, VR, gamification, blockchain, and the sharing economy are amongst the myriad of technologies and trends advancing smart city transformation.
-Essential ‘smart’ sectors utilised by burgeoning smart cities include transport, energy, water, waste, energy, healthcare, assisted living, governance, security and buildings.
+Essential ‘smart’ sectors utilised by burgeoning smart cities include transport, energy, water, waste, healthcare, assisted living, governance, security and buildings.
 The market encompasses an overwhelming number of application areas and addresses a diverse set of requirements, from enhancing mobility, reducing traffic congestion, boosting air quality and minimising travel waiting time for public transport commuters to efficient delivery of public utilities, optimising energy for homes, and better administrative services.

 Recent reports from Navigant Research6 and the Royal Town Planning Institute7 emphasise the unbounded nature of smart cities and the benefits associated with smart city programmes that develop collaboration networks across combined authorities, county authorities, and regional agencies.
 They also highlight the increasingly important role played by partner ecosystems – including public-private sector partnerships – in delivering a smart city vision and enabling the use of new data and technology at the scale of city-regions, county-regions and beyond.